dcm858/Redaction-Poetics/README.md

 Redaction-Poetics: Final
+(for the main work of my project, see the speechrecognizer.js file)
 =================
-Midterm vs. Final:
+MIDTERM vs. FINAL
 I began working on this poetry-mangling of everyday speech with the midterm project.
 That project basically amounted to research and figuring out in a basic way how to rhyme speech to text and send that text back out rhymed robotic speech.

 I was going to include the midterm here so that a comparison could be made and the difference could become apparent, but the work I did on the midterm was mostly in researching, looking at Python and trying to assess whether or not I could create something reasonable in the amount of time I had, trying out examples using RiTa Processing, and finally, coalescing my development effort around the Javascript web speech API, speech-to-text, RiTa Javacript version.
 I was able to generate speech to text and text to speech that was rhymed.